arriolac/arriolac.github.io/source/_posts/2015-12-21-should-you-support-landscape.markdown

 Seriously though, should you support landscape on Android?

-Like any product decision, the answer isn’t always quite that simple.
+Like any product decision, *the answer isn’t always quite that simple*.

 There are a set of applications and screens where landscape makes sense.
 Say for example, when playing games, or, when watching videos.
 However, an overwhelming majority of apps used on phones are in portrait.